YagoLopez/vrview-react/README.md

 <Vrview {...sceneConfig} />
 ```

 - You can also define an arbitrary function for a hotspot click event.
-In this case instead define a `newScene` object
+In this case instead of defining a `newScene` object
 just define the `clickFn` property:

 ```javascript